 An emergency fund should be a part of your budgeting strategy.

-While experts advise that your emergency fund should be equivalent to be 3-6 months’ worth of expenses, any amount can help.
+While experts advise that your emergency fund should be equivalent to 3-6 months’ worth of expenses, any amount can help.

 Keep your emergency savings in a high-interest savings account where it has a chance to grow.